kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW1.md

 ## Bonus task.
 Constructing a data analysis workflow with Snakemake (2 points)
 **Learning objective:** In Task 2, you learned how to measure gene expression (count the number of RNA-seq reads overlapping a gene) in one sample.
 You saw that this process involved multiple steps - alignment, sorting, indexing and counting.
 This a typical of many real-world bioinformatics workflows where you have to run tens of data processing steps on hundreds of samples.
 In this task, you will learn how to automate these steps using Snakemake.
 A key advantage of Snakemake is that the same pipeline works equally well on your own computer as well as on a cloud environment or a [high performance computing](https://hpc.ut.ee/en_US) infrastructure with only minor modifications needed.

 **Assignment**: Use [Snakemake](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html) to automate the RNA-seq analysis that you perfomed in Task 2.
 Expand this to all four RNA-seq samples available from [Zenodo](https://zenodo.org/record/1173306).
 Snakemake can be a bit daunting to get started initially, but has an excellent [tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html).
+I have also written a [short tutorial](https://github.com/kauralasoo/MTAT.03.239_Bioinformatics/blob/master/Snakemake_tutorial.md) myself on how to run Snakemake on the HPC.

  1. Submit the Snakemake workflow that you wrote as well as the the graphical representation of the workflow (generated with `snakemake --dag`).
  2. Report the paired-end fragment counts for PFKL and AIRE genes in all four samples.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3Njk2MDI1NzgsMTQ4MjQ5Nzk3MiwxOD
+eyJoaXN0b3J5IjpbLTE4MjkxMzYyMzUsMTQ4MjQ5Nzk3MiwxOD
 A0Njg4NDYxLC03NzY2MDE5OTEsNTcxNzY4MzQ4LC05NDU3MTY1
 NzksMTY0Mzc0Mjg0NV19
 -->